Bayfront Park (Hamilton, Ontario)

 Bayfront Park is a 16 ha park found in the West-end of Hamilton Harbour in the North End neighbourhood of Hamilton, Ontario, Canada.

-Over $9 million transformed formerly vacant land into a versatile green space, with 1800 m of shoreline integrating fish habitat, native vegetation and facilities.
+Over $9 million transformed formerly vacant land into a versatile green space, with 1800 m of shoreline integrating fish habitat, native vegetation, and facilities.
 The park is the site of a variety of summer festivals and concerts.
-A protected sandy beach and a 6 m wide trail circles the park.
+A protected sandy beach and a 6 m wide trail circle the park.

-Other important features of the park include: a public boat launch, fishing opportunities, a 250 space parking lot, and pedestrian and bicycle trails leading to Pier 4 Park.
+Other important features of the park include a public boat launch, fishing opportunities, a 250 space parking lot, and pedestrian and bicycle trails leading to Pier 4 Park.

-Nearby attractions include the Harbour West Marina Complex, Macassa Bay Yacht Club, Pier 4 Park, Pier 8, HHC Sailing School and the Royal Hamilton Yacht Club.
+Nearby attractions include the Harbour West Marina Complex, Macassa Bay Yacht Club, Pier 4 Park, Pier 8, HHC Sailing School, and the Royal Hamilton Yacht Club.